 Habituality and continuity can be marked in German with periphrastic forms.
 The former can be expressed in present and past tenses with expressions such as pflegen zu 'used to' and die Gewohnheit haben zu 'have the habit to' followed by infinitives as in (29).
 For past tenses, the habituality can be also expressed with the preterite.
-The latter, continuity, is expressed either with the temporal adverb gerade 'now' or again with two different kinds of periphrases like am/beim 'on/at' followed by an infinitival form and dabei sein zu 'be about to/in the process of followed by an infinitive.
+The latter, continuity, is expressed either with the temporal adverb gerade 'now' or again with two different kinds of periphrases like am/beim 'on/at' followed by an infinitival form and dabei sein zu 'be about to/in the process of' followed by an infinitive.

-(29) Er hat die Gewohnheit zu lesen. he had the habit to read.'
+(29) Er hat die Gewohnheit zu lesen. he had the habit to read'He has the habit to read.'